Spencer4792/startup/README.md

 ## user.js
 - Added tons of functionality, including the ability to pull data from a node server and then move it to the mongo database.

+## STARTUP WEBSOCKET IMPLEMENTATION

+## main.js
+- Nearly all of the changes were to the main.js file.
+The changes included the integration of a feedback page, the finalization of the chat functionality, and the ability for user's who are logged in to view their own personal projects.

+## server.js
+- Changes to server.js contained mostly websocket integration, and an attempt to link my database to the website.

+## STARTUP REACT IMPLEMENTATION